 SAM's cycles within each phase allow flexibility and change during design and development for changes of scope, enhancements, or resolving issues that crop up along the way.
 The team isn’t stuck with an initial idea and can make course corrections throughout the process.

-ADDIE lends itself to more a siloed design and development approach, which can reduce collaboration and interaction on those working on completing each step.
-On a positive note, however, this can allow specific experts to create each piece to specifically focus on his or her part that can then be handed off to the next individual or team for development.
+ADDIE lends itself to more a siloed design and development approach, which can reduce collaboration and interaction among those working on completing each step.
+On a positive note, however, this can allow specific experts to create each piece to specifically focus on his or her part which can then be handed off to the next individual or team for development.
 Handoff meetings are usually scheduled to inform the incoming team of decisions made during development led by the outgoing team.

 SAM's Iterative Design Phase kicks off with the Savvy Start, a collaborative brainstorming session that brings together key stakeholders and establishes the project’s foundation and performance outcomes.
 From this point on, the iterative cycles of continuous review focus on collaboration and consistent communication between the development team and project stakeholders.